a-singh09/3D-interactive-portfolio/README.md

 Here are the key highlights of my portfolio:

-### 🎹 **3D Interactive Animations**
+### 🎹 **3D Interactive Blockchain Experience**
-- Features a custom-made interactive keyboard built with **Spline**.
+- Features a custom-made interactive keyboard built with **Spline** showcasing blockchain and Web3 skills.
-- Each keycap represents a skill and reveals titles and descriptions on hover for an immersive experience.
+- Each keycap represents technologies like Solidity, Hardhat, Foundry, Wagmi, and Web3.js with hover interactions.
-- Smooth, responsive 3D interactions that captivate visitors.
+- Immersive 3D environment perfect for demonstrating technical expertise.

-### ✨ **Slick Interactions & Animations**
+### ✨ **Advanced Animations & Interactions**
-- Powered by **GSAP** and **Framer Motion**, delivering buttery-smooth animations on scroll, hover, and element reveals.
+- Powered by **GSAP** and **Framer Motion** for seamless blockchain project showcases.
-- Creative motion designs that enhance storytelling and keep users engaged.
+- Smooth transitions between DeFi projects, smart contract demos, and full-stack applications.

 ### 🌌 **Space-Themed Design**
 - Particles floating on a dark, cosmic background simulate an outer-space vibe.